kelu124/echomods/Readme.md

 The following work is base on a previous TAPR project, [Murgen](https://github.com/kelu124/murgen-dev-kit) - and respects its TAPR license.

 Copyright Kelu124 (kelu124@gmail.com) 2015-2018

+## Disclaimer

+This project is distributed WITHOUT ANY EXPRESS OR IMPLIED WARRANTY, INCLUDING OF MERCHANTABILITY, SATISFACTORY QUALITY AND FITNESS FOR A PARTICULAR PURPOSE.